innocenzi/utils/README.md

 <br />

 <div align="center">
   An opinionated collection of TypeScript utilities.
-Forked from https://github.com/antfu/utils and modified to my needs.
+Forked from <a href="https://github.com/antfu/utils">antfu/utils</a> and modified to my needs.
   <br />
   This package is designed to be used as a development dependency and bundled into your dist.
 </div>